carpentries/carpentries.org/content/workshops/host-workshop.md

 ## Travel Expenses for Instructors

 Carpentries Instructors are volunteers and are not paid for their service.
-To compensate Instructors for their time teaching, we require the Host to cover expenses for travel, food, and accommodation for in-person workshops.
+To compensate Instructors for their time teaching, we require the host to cover expenses for travel, food, and accommodation for in-person workshops.
 To minimise expenses, we prioritse local Instructors when recruiting.
 However, we recommend estimating $3,000 total for expenses ($1500 per Instructor).
 Once the Instructors and workshop dates are finalized, you will work with them directly to plan travel, accommodations, and reimbursements.

 ## Contact Us
 We know there is a lot to think about when considering hosting a Carpentries workshop!
 Have Questions?
 Please consult our [Workshops FAQ](/workshops/workshops-faq/) or contact the Workshops and Instruction Team with questions.
 To connect with us, email [{{< param workshops_email >}}](mailto:{{< param workshops_email >}}).